Wilfredo Boscán

-Wilfredo José Boscán Fernández (born October 26, 1989) is a Venezuelan former professional baseball pitcher.
-He previously played in Major League Baseball (MLB) for the Pittsburgh Pirates.
+Wilfredo José Boscán Fernández (born October 26, 1989) is a Venezuelan professional baseball pitcher for the Senadores de Caracas of the Venezuelan Major League.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates.

 Career

 Texas Rangers

 Boscán played in the Texas Rangers organization from the 2007 season to the 2012 season.

 San Diego Padres

+On November 28, 2012, Cory Burns was traded to the Rangers in exchange for a player to be named later.
+On December 6, Boscán was traded to the San Diego Padres as the unnamed player.

 Boscán played in the San Diego Padres organization during the 2013 season.
 He became a free agent after the season.

 Boston Red Sox

 Boscán played in the Boston Red Sox organization during the 2014 season.
 He became a free agent after the season.

 Pittsburgh Pirates

-He signed with the Pittsburgh Pirates before the 2015 season.
+On December 23, 2014, Boscán signed a minor league contract with the Pittsburgh Pirates organization that included an invitation to spring training.

 Boscán was called up to the majors for the first time on May 16, 2015.
-He was then called up a second time on July 12, 2015, and a third time on July 19, 2015.
-Each time, he was optioned to the AAA Indianapolis Indians before getting the opportunity to make his MLB debut.
-He was designated for assignment on August 7, 2015, after Deolis Guerra's waiver claim was voided due to injury.
+He was then called up a second time on July 12, and a third time on July 19.
+Each time, he was optioned to the Triple–A Indianapolis Indians before getting the opportunity to make his MLB debut.
+He was designated for assignment on August 7, after Deolis Guerra's waiver claim was voided due to injury.

+Boscán made his major league debut against the Atlanta Braves on May 19, 2016, after receiving his fourth call-up.
+He recorded his first career win and hit on May 23 against the Colorado Rockies.
+In 6 major league games for Pittsburgh, Boscán posted a 6.46 ERA with 8 strikeouts in 15 1/3 innings pitched.
+On August 4, Boscán was released by the Pirates after Ryan Vogelsong was activated from the disabled list.